donundeen/C4/README.md

 -- MVP: for getting data from other widgets

+- packaging all the code so it's easy to install and run, and to deliver to an app server.
 - "Undo" widget deletes
 - details for each widgets
 -- human-readable name